 We recommend using one of the SIMALFA spray guns as they are proven to work extremely well.
 However, other manufacturers may also produce one that's suitable.
 If you choose a spray gun from another manufacturer, please make sure all fluid passageways coming in contact with Simalfa are stainless steel, plastic (PVC), or nylon.
 Definitely no vinyl hoses or colored metals including aluminum, steel, or brass.
 You’ll also need to select the proper setup (nozzle, needle, air cap) for the Simalfa product you’ll be using.
-This may require some testing, of which we can assist, and ongoing cooperation with your spray gun supplier.
+This may require some testing, of which we can assist.

 To begin, we’ve done all the testing so you can be confident they work.
 Our staff is technically knowledgeable in every aspect of the spray gun operation and how each works along with our adhesives and delivery methods – You have only one supplier for your entire adhesive system.
 If your spray gun needs repair and it’s beyond your expertise, just send it to us and we’ll rebuild it.
 In fact, while we repair your spray gun we’ll lend you one of ours at no-charge.
 We’ll even supply the repair labor for FREE.

 The Simalfa G21 HVLP Spray Gun is durable, extremely lightweight, and designed for adhesives and coatings.

 An add-on for any Simalfa G21 spray gun to allow for on-demand application of Simalfa Accelerator.